LiquidDeath911/Crumbulum/README.md

 ### Basics
 * Remembers settings.
 * Self-serve.
 Nothing is forced on you.
 No options are enabled by default.
-* Compatible with [Cookie Monster](https://github.com/Aktanusa/CookieMonster), recommended to load Crustulum last.
+* Compatible with [Cookie Monster](https://github.com/Aktanusa/CookieMonster), recommended to load Crumbulum last.
 * Tested only on Chrome.

 ### Automation